top of page

 Somewhere between the Halloween candy wrappers and the early sparkle of holiday sales, Thanksgiving quietly shows up at our door.
 It never demands much.
 It doesn’t come with a soundtrack, a mile-long shopping list, or the pressure to find the “perfect” anything.

-Thanksgiving simply invites us to pause.
+Thanksgiving gently invites us to pause.
 To breathe.
 To gather.
 To remember what—and who—really matters.

 But every year, it feels like the world wants us to skip right past it.
 One minute we’re carving pumpkins, and the next we’re supposed to launch ourselves into shopping carts and holiday countdowns.
 It’s easy to get swept up in the momentum.
 There’s always a deal popping up, always some new thing insisting we need it now.
-And suddenly Thanksgiving becomes less of a holiday and more of a speed bump on the way to December.
+Thanksgiving often feels less like a holiday and more like a mere speed bump on the way to December.

 Yet that’s exactly why Thanksgiving is such a gift.